Kevin O'Leary: Economy and trade

 O'Leary supports multilateral free trade agreements such as the North American Free Trade Agreement.
 O'Leary believes corporate tax rates in Canada are too high and has promised to eliminate the national carbon tax.
 O'Leary has threatened to punish provinces by withholding transfer payments if they do not eliminate their respective carbon taxes.
 O'Leary is a critic of deficit spending and supports eliminating the national debt.

 O'Leary opposes control of the CRTC over Canada's telecommunications system.

 He has accused Rep. Alexandria Ocasio-Cortez, a New York politician, of "killing jobs by the thousands," citing higher corporate taxes which she favors.

 O'Leary supports the Trump administration's Liberation Day tariffs policy and has called for increasing United States' tariffs on China to 400%.

 Labor rights

 O'Leary opposes right to disconnect legislation, which gives employees the legal right not to respond to work-related communications outside of working hours.
+O'Leary has advocated for employers not hiring people who participated in pro-Palestinian protests, saying that "these people are screwed" and that employers could use AI to identify protesters during background checks of prospective employees.